Theory of Coulomb blockaded transport in realistic Majorana nanowires: Conclusion

-We emphasize that the experimentally-claimed 'exponential protection' in Ref.\cite{Albrecht2016Exponentiala,Vaitiekenas2020Fluxinduced} may be a misleading artifact of the data being taken at very few samples with each sample having its own set of ABS dominating the CB transport.
+We emphasize that the experimentally claimed ``exponential protection" in Refs.\cite{Albrecht2016Exponentiala,Vaitiekenas2020Fluxinduced} may be a misleading artifact of the data being taken at very few samples with each sample having its own set of ABS dominating the CB transport.
 Our work shows that because of the non-universal nature of ABS dominating CB tunneling transport in the currently available SC-SM-QD nanowire samples, there is no universal length dependence in the CB physics.
 We believe that the strong length dependence in the claimed experimental data can be an artifact of the few samples considered in each of the systems considered\cite{Albrecht2016Exponentiala,Vaitiekenas2020Fluxinduced}.
 Since each sample has a totally different parameter set (and not just different length), such experiments can tell us absolutely nothing about the intrinsic length dependence of Majorana physics since all system parameters are varied along with the wire length in such experiments.

-In summary, the qualitative features i.e. bright-dark-bright intensity patterns as well as decreasing OCPS of CB oscillations in semiconductor nanowires can be understood in terms of our semi-realistic model for the superconductor/semiconductor structure.
-We found that ABSs at both ends, self-energy and soft-gap are all necessary ingredients to explain the features of the experiment.
+In summary, the qualitative features, i.e., bright-dark-bright intensity patterns as well as decreasing OCPS of CB oscillations in semiconductor nanowires can be understood in terms of our semi-realistic model for the superconductor/semiconductor structure.
+We found that ABSs at both ends, self-energy and soft gap are all necessary ingredients to explain the features of the experiment.
 We find that the CB conductance has certain distinct advantages over direct tunneling conductance.
-Specifically, the CB conductance is sensitive to the lowest energy states, unlike single-end tunneling conductance which picks up signal from all states.
+Specifically, the CB conductance is sensitive to the lowest-energy states, unlike single-end tunneling conductance which picks up signal from all states.
 Furthermore, the CB conductance is sensitive to the delocalization of states.
-Away from zero energy conductance through localized states is suppressed.
+Away from zero energy, conductance through localized states is suppressed.
 An experimental characterization of the temperature dependence of the CB peak intensities would be important to verify the characters of the states contributing to the conductance.
+The rate-equation formalism in this work can be extended to compute the finite-bias differential conductance as opposed to the zero-bias conductance presented here.
+An interesting future direction would be to explore whether the finite-bias signatures could provide more information about the Majorana wire systems, i.e., be able to distinguish the ABS and MZM regimes.
+An important point to keep in mind in this context is, however, the fact that our current zero-bias conductance theory indicates that CB conductance measurements may not be particularly useful in distinguishing topological MBS signatures from trivial ABS signatures.